borntofrappe/borntofrappe/playground/Components/Blog Post Header/README.md

 ## Markup

-Ultimately, the markup is generated on the basis of the frontmatter for individual articles.
-When tags are provided, add the `h2` element and a `ul` list to display the matching icon.

-## visually-hidden

-Add a series of HTML elements to declare the tags to assistive tech.
+The script populates the body of the document from the frontmatter presumed from a series of articles.

-## Grid
+## Icons

 By default, display the icons in a flex row, and separate them horizontally with liberal margin.